tremor-rs/tremor-www-main/content/blog/LFX-Mentorship-Blog.md

 gcloud iam service-accounts keys create key-file.json -iam-account=<mail-id-of-service-account>
 ```

-Go to GCP dashboard → IAM & Admin → Service Accounts and get the email-id mentioned `<mail-id-of-service-account> = email-id`
+Go to GCP dashboard → IAM & Admin → Service Accounts and get the email-id mentioned which is the `<mail-id-of-service-account>`

 ### Google Cloud Storage

+The following is a usage example of the gcs connector.
 The following files are required:

 **outbound.trickle**